datawire/ambassador-docs/docs/emissary/2.0/topics/using/intro-mappings.md

 - `scheme` can be either `http` or `https`; if not present, the default is `http`.
 - `service` is the name of a service (typically the service name in Kubernetes or Consul); it is not allowed to contain the `.` character.
 - `namespace` is the namespace in which the service is running.
-Starting with $productName$ 1.0.0, if not supplied, it defaults to the namespace in which the AmbassadorMapping resource is defined.
+Starting with $productName$ 1.0.0, if not supplied, it defaults to the namespace in which the Mapping resource is defined.
 The default behavior can be configured using the [`ambassador` Module](../../running/ambassador).
 When using a Consul resolver, `namespace` is not allowed.
 - `port` is the port to which a request should be sent.
 If not specified, it defaults to `80` when the scheme is `http` or `443` when the scheme is `https`.
 Note that the [resolver](../../running/resolvers) may return a port in which case the `port` setting is ignored.

 Note that while using `service.namespace.svc.cluster.local` may work for Kubernetes resolvers, the preferred syntax is `service.namespace`.